 Here are a couple of drawings from this past winter, inspired by cooperative and integrative tree crop happenings throughout the Mid-Atlantic.
-I would like to draw a series in honor of Keystone Tree Crops ‘five branch’ vertically-integrated nut supply chain.
+I would like to draw a series in honor of the ‘five branch’ vertically-integrated nut supply chain pursued by Keystone Tree Crops Cooperative.
 For now, I am sharing two early drafts in honor of that same cooperative effort kicking off its first fundraiser (for gatherer payments and some basic equipment).

 In a conference webinar session about cooperatives (as a business model), we discussed how what we are taught about economics is not cooperative.